grjsmith/dotfiles/README.md

 ### Notes
 #### Linux
-To make this work  onLinux (Mint) on my old Macbook Pro
+To make this work  on Linux (Mint) on my old Macbook Pro
 ```
 .config/lsd/themes/custom.yaml
 ```